|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Who doesn't love a good vegetarian black bean chili recipe?
-Made with mostly canned ingredients, this a quick and easy vegetarian black bean chili recipe that's perfect even for novice chefs.
+Made with mostly pantry ingredients, this is a quick and easy vegetarian black bean chili recipe that's perfect for novice chefs.
 Give it a try—it's practically foolproof!
 Omit the cheese and optional sour cream topping if you need it to be vegan and dairy-free as well.

-- Optional: 1/4 cup shredded Monterey Jack cheese (or Jalapeno Jack cheese)
+1/4 cup shredded Monterey Jack or pepper Jack cheese, optional

 Gather the ingredients.